Q&A on Thai Permanent Residence Permit

 10. What questions are asked in an interview for the obtaining of a Thai permanent residence permit?

 You might be asked about your background, personal and professional and you will have to answer a questionnaire.
-You will need to have a basic level of Thai in order to be able to pass the interview.
+You will need to have a basic level of Thai in order to be able to pass the interview in 2021.

 Don't hesitate to contact our experts in company registration in Thailand in order to guide you through the process of obtaining a Thai permanent residence permit.